QuentinRa/blog.quentinra.dev/info/nosql/mongodb/index.md

 ## Console

 * On **Windows**, almost everything is made using the **interface**, but you may open the console by clicking on the small tab at the bottom of the screen.
-* On **Linux**, I used `mongod`, so I was only in **command-line**.
+* On **Linux**, I used `mongosh`, so I was only using the **command-line**.

-This course will mostly cover Mongo from the point of view of a command-line user, as it's easy to execute something using the interface on Windows, given a command, and driver usually provide something similar to the commands used in `mongod`.
+This course will mostly cover Mongo from the point of view of a command-line user, as it's easy to execute something using the interface on Windows, given a command, and the driver usually provides something similar to the commands used in `mongosh`.

 <hr class="sl">

-## Create an user (optional)
+## Create a user (optional)

 ```mongodb
 // mongo -u username --authenticationDatabase admin -p